withhaibun/haibun/README.md

 which would be specified via the testing repository's package.json, config.json, and a HAIBUN_O_FILESEXIST_STORAGE runtime variable.

+Note: You can also bootstrap Haibun into an existing project using `npm @haibun/core`.
+This will add the core library, and scaffold for steppers, a library, and tests.
+It won't overwrite existing files, and presumes an src folder for source files.

 ## gwta statements

 `AStepper` steps specify their statements using either `exact` or `gwta`.